Harshavardhan-BV/network-permu/README.md

 An extremely inefficient (brute-force) way to generate topo files of all n-node networks

 ## Running the code
-Change n to the desired number of nodes (tested upto n=4)
+Change n to the desired number of nodes.
+This has been tested upto n=4 and the output for n=4 given in the git branch n4.
 ```bash
 python topo_gen_all.py
 ```